DataDiva9/ElkStackProject/ReadMe.md

 The playbook implements the following tasks:
 In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-	▪	SSH into the Jump-Box-Provisoner from local host
+1. SSH into the Jump-Box-Provisoner from local host
-	▪	Start and attach the Ansible Docker Container (as root) ▪	Create Elk Playbook (elk.yml) in /etc/ansible/
+2. Start and attach the Ansible Docker Container (as root)
+3. Create Elk Playbook (elk.yml) in /etc/ansible/
-	▪	Run Elk Playbook (ansible-playbook elk.yml)
+4. Run Elk Playbook (ansible-playbook elk.yml)
-	▪	SSH into ELK VM to verify configuration and that it is up and running
+5. SSH into ELK VM to verify configuration and that it is up and running

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.